Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 provide declarations, and source files (.cpp) where you provide actual definitions.
 Headers are like *tables of content* while sources are like the actual *content*.

-When compiling non-templated C++ code, to tell the compiler to compile a given .cpp file.
-It looks at that file, and it looks at the .h equivalent, and makes sure they're in agreement.
+When compiling non-templated C++ code, to tell the compiler to compile a given .cpp file it looks at that file, and it looks at the .h equivalent, and makes sure they're in agreement.
 The table of contents says certain structures and functions with particular signatures should exist within the content itself, and so the content source file should match.
 Aside from that, for each separate .cpp file the compiler turns them into what are called object files (machine code),